 Are you one of those people that obsess over the number on the scale?
-Do you weigh yourself almost daily – or even more than once a day – hoping that each time you step on the scale, the number will go down?
-While it’s good to check in from time to time, obsessing over this number isn’t healthy…nor is this number always an accurate reflection of your fitness level.
-Here are 3 things to keep in mind when weighing yourself so that you have a healthy relationship with the scale…
+Do you weigh yourself almost daily (or even more than once a day) hoping that each time you step on the scale, the number will go down?
+While it’s good to check in from time to time, obsessing over this number isn’t healthy…nor is it always an accurate reflection of your fitness level.
+Here are three things to keep in mind when weighing yourself so that you have a healthy relationship with the scale…

 How to Have a Healthy Relationship with the Number on the Scale

 1.)
 Set an increment by which you will weigh yourself.